A Child’s Drawings from the 1950s

 My name was Inge Maria and since I was fifteen I am only Maria.

 Our town was called the “Town of the baby carriages”, the number of children was huge and many schools were built at that time just as schools nowadays are closed down many places in Denmark due to lack of children.

 I loved the creative kind of playing where I had a chance to have my own influence on the result.
 I also remember the frustration of not being able to make what I wanted to.

 Some of my drawings show the things I longed for like playing in big groups, getting a baby sister or brother or walking with a pram or baby carriage.
-Later on in my childhood my drawings expressed my wish for learning to dance ballet.
+Later on, in my childhood, the drawings expressed a wish for learning to dance ballet.
 I don’t think I asked for it as I somehow knew it would be impossible to attend a ballet class.

 Some of the paper used for the drawings is very coarse due to the lack of good materials after the war.
 All the drawings on smaller light blue cardboard pages are from my father’s radio factory.
 They were used for registering the material going to be sent out to different firms.

 The last drawings show my intense interest for fashion clothing as we started to see what that looked like from British fashion magazines.
 Twiggy

 Some drawings are a view into my worlds like our garden our house and our yellow playhouse which our father made for us in 1955.
 A holiday in a small farmhouse arose an interest in living in the country and become a farmer’s wife.
 I am glad that I didn’t pursue that dream.